merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 The distribution folder for your static export.
 This is where all your static files will go.

 - default: `"dist"`

-#### exporter.views (Boolean / Array)

-Controls which views should be exported statically. `true` will export all views from your `views` directory.

-You can define an array of strings, like `["index.hbs", "404.hbs"]` to export only those views.

-When defining strings you can use globbing patterns.

-- default: `true`

 #### exporter.publics (Boolean / Array)